-'Retail Loans' Loans to individuals or small and medium enterprises rather than to financial institutions and larger businesses.
+'Retail Loans' Loans to individuals or small and medium sized enterprises rather than to financial institutions and larger businesses.
 It includes both secured and unsecured loans such as mortgages and credit card balances, as well as loans to certain smaller business customers, typically with exposures up to £3m or with a turnover up to £5m.

-'Return on average risk weighted assets' Statutory profit as a proportion of average risk weighted assets.
+'Return on average Risk Weighted Assets' Annualised statutory profit as a proportion of average Risk Weighted Assets.

-'Return on average shareholders' equity' Statutory profit after tax attributable to ordinary shareholders, including an adjustment for the tax credit in reserves in respect of other equity instruments, as a proportion of average shareholders' equity, excluding non-controlling interests and other equity instruments.
+'Return on average shareholders' equity' Annualised statutory profit after tax attributable to ordinary shareholders, including an adjustment for the tax credit in reserves in respect of other equity instruments, as a proportion of average shareholders' equity, excluding non-controlling interests and other equity instruments.

-Return on average tangible shareholders' equity' Statutory profit after tax attributable to ordinary shareholders, including an adjustment for the tax credit in reserves in respect of other equity instruments, as a proportion of average shareholders' equity excluding non-controlling interests and other equity instruments adjusted for the deduction of intangible assets and goodwill.
+'Return on average tangible shareholders' equity' Annualised statutory profit after tax attributable to ordinary shareholders, including an adjustment for the tax credit in reserves in respect of other equity instruments, as a proportion of average shareholders' equity excluding non-controlling interests and other equity instruments adjusted for the deduction of intangible assets and goodwill.

-'Risk Appetite' Risk Appetite is defined as the level of risk that Barclays is prepared to accept whilst pursuing its business strategy, recognising a range of possible outcomes as business plans are implemented.
+'Risk Appetite' The level of risk that Barclays is prepared to accept whilst pursuing its business strategy, recognising a range of possible outcomes as business plans are implemented.

 'Risk weighted assets (RWAs)' A measure of a bank's assets adjusted for their associated risks.
-Risk weightings are established in accordance with the rules as implemented by CRD IV and local regulators.
+Risk weightings are established in accordance with the Basel rules as implemented by CRD IV and local regulators.